ga-curriculum/men-stack-embedding-related-data-skyrockit/setting-the-stage/README.md

 # ![Job Application Tracker App - Setting the Stage](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to organize their user stories and build process prior to writing code for our job tracking application.
+**Learning objective:** By the end of this lesson, students will be equipped to conceptualize and outline the foundation of a web application, focusing on data structure, user stories, and routing.

 ## What we're building - Skyrockit: The Ultimate Job Tracking Application